wjbmattingly/si-annual-reports/markdown/about.md

 **Current Version**: 0.0.3

 ## Version History
+### Version 0.0.4
+New vectors for ~400k paragraphs from the complete OCR of the annual reports.
+This new version contains the paragraphs from the corrected OCR output.
+Added the ability to link to specific page numbers in the PDFs

 ### Version 0.0.3
 Added broader color an threshold selection for users.
 Color schemas are provided as well.
 Added support for color-blind viewers.